domai-tb/mobilesniper/README.md

 # mobilesniper

-Pentest5GSec - 5G mobile network penetration testing
+A 5G mobile network penetration testing tool that